timothy-barry/glmeiv-manuscript/README.md

 ```
 cd glmeiv-manuscript/bash_scripts
 ```
-The script `run_all.sh` is the master bash script that replicates all analayses reported in the paper.
+The script `run_all.sh` is the master bash script to replicate all analayses reported in the paper.
 In theory you could run this script by calling `bash run_all.sh`.
-However, it likely is a better idea to execute this script line-by-line.
+However, it is a better idea to execute this script line-by-line, as some of the commands within this bash script would take more than a month to execute on a laptop.
 Note that the data directories (downloaded in step 2) contain all intermediate files and results files.
-Therefore, you should be able to execute _any_ line of the run_all.sh script without issues.
+Therefore, you can execute _any_ line of the run_all.sh script at your discretion.

 # 6. A note on Nextflow
-Certain lines of the `run_all.sh` script call Nextflow pipelines.
-You should be able to execute these pipelines locally (provided you have downloaded and installed the Nextflow executable).
-However, some of these pipelines would take months to run on a laptop.
-It would be a better idea to run these pipelines on an HPC or cloud.
+Some commands within `run_all.sh` script call Nextflow pipelines.
+Those commands are as follows: `bash run_gasp_gmeiv.sh`, `bash run_xie_glmeiv.sh`, `bash run_gasp_thresholding.sh`, `bash run_xie_thresh.sh`, `bash run_gasp_pc_thresholding.sh`, `bash run_gasp_resampling.sh`.